M-Files/Developer-Portal/Built-In/VBScript/index.md

 VBScript can be used to [calculate the value of a given property](http://www.m-files.com/user-guide/latest/eng/index.html#Automatic_values.html).
 This could be based upon the object's other property values, based upon other information in the vault, or even based upon some external logic (e.g. communication with another system).
 Some examples of using [VBScript to calculate property values are available here](http://www.m-files.com/user-guide/latest/eng/index.html#Editing_VBScript_code.html).

-<p class="note">"Customized automatic numbering (VBScript)" is used to generate an automatic number and is calculated - typically - once, when the object is created.
-A "Calculated value (VBScript)" is re-calculated whenever the object is altered.</p>
+"Customized automatic numbering (VBScript)" is used to generate an automatic number and is calculated - typically - once, when the object is created.
+A "Calculated value (VBScript)" is re-calculated whenever the object is altered.
+{:.note}

 ### Validating Property Values